-"The economics of the rug business today simply do not allow for future growth or encourage further investment," according to Vance Bell, chairman and CEO in a statement.
+"The economics of the rug business today simply do not allow for future growth or encourage further investment," said Vance Bell, chairman and CEO in a statement.
 "We have been intentional about exiting this business at a time when more opportunities exist for our associates."

-While the timing of the decision was unusual due to the beginning of the winter market cycle, Rich said Shaw officials felt that by making the announcement when it did, customers would have time to react accordingly.
+While the timing of the decision was unusual due to the beginning of the winter market cycle, Susan Rich, Shaw Inds.' director of corporate communications, said officials felt that by making the announcement when it did, customers would have time to react accordingly.

 "We want to be honest and transparent with our valued associates and customers.
 Once the decision was made, it was important to communicate to those impacted," Rich said.

-It was unclear at press time what the decision means for Shaw's licensees, including Bob Timberlake, Inc. Rich said the company's existing agreements would be handled directly with the companies or individuals.
+It was unclear at press time what the decision means for Shaw's licensees, including Bob Timberlake Inc., and HGTV Home.
+Jim Slagle, president of Timberlake, said the company is committed to seeing Shaw through the transition as it weighs its next move.